Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Evaluation

-We implement Prefetch+Load, Prefetch+Prefetch, and Prefetch+Reload on four Intel processors including two desktop processors and two server processors.
-Note that although Prefetch+Reload is introduced as a side channel attack in Section~\ref{side_channel}, it can be used as a covert channel attack by letting the sender to be the victim, and the receiver to be the attacker.
-Thus, we also evaluate this attack in this section.
-The specifications of the tested processors are listed in Table~\ref{processor}.
-The two tested desktop processors use inclusive LLCs, and the server processors have non-inclusive LLCs.
+We implement Prefetch+Load, Prefetch+Prefetch, and Prefetch+Reload on four Intel processors, including two desktop processors and two server processors.
+Note that although Prefetch+Reload is introduced as a side channel attack in Section~\ref{side_channel}, it can be a covert channel attack as well.
+Table~\ref{processor} lists the specifications of the four tested processors.
+The two desktop processors have inclusive LLCs, and the server processors have non-inclusive LLCs.

 We use one shared cache line between the sender and receiver to transmit secrets.
-Note that using more shared cache lines or using channel coding techniques such as Error Correction Code (ECC) may further improve the channel capacity~\cite{ff, coherence_attack}; however, here we do not include them so that we can show conservative results (i.e. the lower bounds).
+Although using more shared cache lines or using channel coding techniques (e.g.,~\cite{ff}) may further improve the channel capacity~\cite{ff, coherence_attack}; here we do not include them since we aim at showing the conservative results (i.e., the lower bounds).